Civil defence in Finland

 The most serious shortcoming of Finland's civil defence system is that 1.5 million Finns had no access to shelters.
 Another reason for concern is that many shelters are poorly equipped and maintained.
 All shelters are supposed to be outfitted with self-contained power and ventilation systems, sanitary facilities, and emergency supplies.
 Nevertheless, inspections during 1986 found that two-thirds of shelters in private buildings had some deficiencies.

 Contingency plans include massive evacuation of civilians from likely target areas, threatened with attack by conventional forces in time of war.
 Medical services for civilian casualties would be provided at local facilities in coordination with the civil defence branch of the Ministry of Social Affairs and Health.
 In the 1980s, civil defence authorities considered, however, that evacuation of the civilian population to escape fallout following a nuclear attack would be pointless, and no provision was made for such a contingency.

 The public's perception of civil defence efforts was marked by considerable indifference during the 1980s.
 Although its system was far more complete than the systems in most countries of Western Europe, Finland's annual expenditure per capita on civil defence of US$12 was well below the rate of other Scandinavian countries, which averaged US$20 per capita.
 The nuclear accident at Chernobyl in the Soviet Union in 1986 underscored Finland's vulnerability and triggered renewed concern over shortcomings in the civil defence program.
 In response, the government announced plans in 1988 to introduce an automatic radiation surveillance network to supplement the existing manual one and to ensure that an outdoor alarm system was operational in all municipalities.
 Now this network has been completed and is in operation.
+In September 2026, more than 2,000 people, including volunteers, students and conscripts, took part in the Shelter 2026 exercise in Kuopio, rehearsing the protection of civilians during simulated cyberattacks on power and water infrastructure and the threat of missile strikes and marks Europe’s biggest civil defense exercise since the end of World War II.